alex21347/Programming_for_Engineers_Course/README.md

-# Programming_for_Engineers_Course
+# Programming_for_Engineers_Course 2019
 #### BSc Programming for Engineers (ML in Python)
 Assignments contain Numpy, Pandas, and Sklearn practice.
-Machine Learning Practice.py applied KNN to the Iris dataset.
+Machine Learning Practice.py applies KNN to the Iris dataset.